ak1rahunt3r/jupiter-airdrop-checker/README.md

 - Select file with proxies
 - Select thread count (dont use multithread without proxies)
 - Start bot
-- Checker results will be saved to 'output' folder.
+- Checker results will be saved to `output` folder.

 ### Disclaimer